0.75kg of lime green colored Soft PLA.

 |Order Now:||Ships calculating...
 Free U.S. Shipping|

-0.75KG of 2.85mm a durable rubber, which means that it is remarkably resilient and elastic.
+0.75KG of 1.75mm lime green colored Soft PLA.
+This extremely flexible PLA will allow you to create prints that will have the properties of a durable rubber, which means that it is remarkably resilient and elastic.

 Sticks great to a bed that is layered with blue painter’s tape.
 We also recommend that you print it at a slower speed than normal PLA.
 Take note that you need to print soft PLA significantly hotter (220°C-235°C) than traditional PLA.
 If you are new to 3D printing we recommend you start off with regular PLA since Soft PLA can be more difficult to work with.